Unacceptable core curriculum content includes but is not limited to:

 - Psychological counseling

-- Psychic, clairvoyance, telepathic, astrology, religious practices
+- Psychic, clairvoyance, telepathic, astrology, religion and/or religious practices

 - Dry needling and acupuncture